onmyway133/Swiftlane/Documentation/Compile.md

 There's an already created [ManualCompile](https://github.com/pumaswift/Puma/tree/develop/Example/TestApp/ManualCompile) for your reference.

 Step 1: In your project folder, run these to create Swift Package Manager structure.
-Create another folder called, for example ManulCompile to keep our script.
+Create another folder called, for example ManualCompile to keep our script.

 ```sh
 mkdir ManualCompile